siddharthl93/engineering-design-knowledge/RAG.md

 The tenet of my research is that design knowledge, when explicated as facts, could be more beneficial for interacting with LLMs and generating more meaningful responses for engineering design applications.
 The underlying method for explicating facts is described in the following paper.

 *Siddharth, L., Luo, J., 2024.
-Engineering Design Knowledge Graphs from Patented Artefact Descriptions for Retrieval-Augmented Generation in the Design Process. arXiv (cs.CL) https://arxiv.org/abs/2307.06985.*
+Retrieval-Augmented Generation using Engineering Design Knowledge. (cs.CL). arXiv (cs.CL) https://arxiv.org/abs/2307.06985.*

 ## Using GPT for knowledge retrieval